JMac98/login-application/README.md

 * Password encrypted with Spring security and BCrypt
 * Role access control

-Deployed into a EC2 instance
+Used to be deployed onto an EC2 instance.

 ### Prerequisites
 ```